edulinq/autograder-py/README.md

  - `--proxy-email` -- The student that the course staff is submitting on behalf of.
  - `--proxy-time` -- The "fudged" submission time that is automatically set to the earlier time between now and one minute before the due date.
-   - If you want to set the time manually, time is the number of milliseconds from the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).
+   - If you want to set manually, it is the number of milliseconds from the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).
-   We can use a [Unix Epoch time converter](https://www.epochconverter.com/) to help with the conversion.
+   You can use a [Unix Epoch time converter](https://www.epochconverter.com/) to help with the conversion.

 As the commands are issued by course staff, the submissions are not subject to submission restrictions.